K-Motives and Koszul Duality

 \subsection{Tate Motives over Affine Spaces of Finite Fields.}

 Let $k=\F_q$ be a finite field.
-Since the rational higher $K$-theory of finite fields vanishes, the categories of Tate motives over $\A^n_k$ become semisimple.
-Denote by
+We denote by

-the full triangulated subcategories generated by Tate objects (observe that $\Q(n)\cong \Q[-2n]$ in $\KM$ and is hence not needed as a generator).
-Since there are non non-trivial homomorphisms between the generators and their shifts, one can easily show \begin{theorem} There are equivalences of triangulated monoidal categories
+the categories of \emph{mixed Tate ($K$-)motives} (observe that $\Q(n)\cong \Q[-2n]$ in $\KM$ and is hence not needed as a generator).
+Since the rational higher $K$-theory and the rational higher Chow groups of a finite field vanish, these categories of become semi-simple and one can easily show: \begin{theorem} There are equivalences of tensor-triangulated categories

-with the bounded derived categories of (graded) finite dimensional vector spaces over $\Q.$ Here we let $\Q(p)\in \BMT(\A^n_k, \Q)$ correspond to $\Q$ sitting in grading degree $-p$ by convention. \end{theorem} This equips the categories $\BMT(\A^n_k, \Q)$ and $\KMT(\A^n_k, \Q)$ with canonical $t$-structures, see Remark \ref{rem:tstructuresonderivedcategories}(1), which we denote by
+with the bounded derived categories of (graded) finite dimensional vector spaces over $\Q.$ Here we let $\Q(p)\in \BMT(\A^n_k, \Q)$ correspond to $\Q$ sitting in grading degree $-p$ and cohomological degree $0$ by convention. \end{theorem} This equips the categories $\BMT(\A^n_k, \Q)$ and $\KMT(\A^n_k, \Q)$ with canonical $t$-structures we denote by $t$, see Remark \ref{rem:tstructuresonderivedcategories}(1).